gecio/gecio.github.io/docs/_gks/accessmanagement/index.en.md

 ## Revoke Tokens

-If you need to rotate the Kubeconfig Login tokens.
+If you need to rotate the Kubeconfig login token, proceed as follows:

 ![Revoke Menu](revoke-token-menu.png)